 Serving Key Employment and Residential Areas in the Southwest Corridor

-The 15.8-mile Southwest LRT Project (METRO Green Line Extension) will extend the METRO Green Line (Central Corridor LRT) from downtown Minneapolis through the rapidly growing southwestern communities of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie.
+The Southwest LRT (METRO Green Line Extension) will extend the METRO Green Line (Central Corridor LRT) approximately 16 miles from downtown Minneapolis through the rapidly growing southwestern communities of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie.
 This area, known as the Southwest Corridor, contains a concentration of businesses including several of the state’s largest employers.

 The Southwest LRT project prepared a narrated visualization of the Locally Preferred Alternative in 2012, showing an aerial view of a journey from Eden Prairie to downtown Minneapolis along the proposed route.
 This visualization does not reflect adjustments made to the Locally Preferred Alternative during Project Development.
 The visualization will be updated in 2014.